gatsbyjs/gatsby/docs/docs/migrating-from-v1-to-v2.md

 ## Remove inlined CSS in `html.js`

 Gatsby v2 automatically inlines CSS.
-Gatsby v1 required you to create a [custom `html.js` file](/docs/custom-html) to do this.
-You can remove any custom CSS inlining from your custom `html.js`, in many cases this allows you to completely remove your `html.js` file.
+You can remove any custom CSS inlining from your custom `html.js`.

 See an example in [this PR that upgrades the `using-remark` site to Gatsby v2](https://github.com/gatsbyjs/gatsby/commit/765b679cbc222fd5f527690427ee431cca7ccd61#diff-637c76e3c059ed8efacedf6e30de2d61).